 Dysphagia refers to a difficulty in swallowing.
-Lots of people are unaware of having Dysphagia.
+Lots of people are unaware of having Dysphagia or swallowing disorder.
 The good news is that there is dysphagia treatment available.

 Here is a list of Neurological problems

 The severity of dysphagia can vary.
 When mild, it can be a feeling of food just taking longer to swallow and be painless.
 When it’s severe, liquid and solids do not pass at all down the esophagus and may cause you to vomit.

 If you do feel any of those feelings, you must monitor it and see your family doctor for a diagnosis.

 What test could be recommended?